Saturday, March 11, 2017

 I BUILT AN ELECTRIC CAR

 I'm an engineer and have interests beyond coding and software.
-I like to get my hands dirty and build things mechanical too.
+I like to get my hands dirty and build things mechanically too.
 So I built an electric car.
 It's a few years old now and has to be maintained and repaired occasionally but it gets good mpg and lots of use.
 It took quite a few skills to build it, including woodworking, welding, mechanical design, and electrical work.

 I bought plans for the car as a kit back in 2008 shortly after Jamie was born.
 They came with a build manual and large A1 sheets of paper detailing the cutting patterns for the bodywork.